 Visit the small information centre at Olifantsrus to read about Etosha’s elephants, including the culling of more than 500 elephants in the area in the 1980s (not for sensitive minds).
 Take a picnic in your vehicle and outspan at one of the picnic tables in the camp to enjoy it.
 It’s a great stopover on the way to Okaukuejo if you enter from Galton Gate, but would be a very long drive from Okaukeujo (about 125km in each direction).

 16. Pack a picnic

 There are very few picnic sites in Etosha and many of them are nothing more than a fenced off patch of veld with acceptable to dodgy toilets.
-Two of my favourites are Olifantrus camp in the far west (see point 15 above), which has shaded tables and the added allure of the small elephant info centre (see point 13), and one off the main road between Okaukuejo and Namutoni in the east.
-It doesn’t have a name, so find it north east of Halali, about 12km west of Springbokfontein waterhole.
+Two of my favourites are Olifantrus camp in the far west, which has shaded tables and the added allure of the small elephant info centre (see point 15), and one off the main road between Okaukuejo and Namutoni in the east.
+It doesn’t have a name, so find it north east of Halali, about half way between the turnoff to the Etosha Pan lookout and Springbokfontein waterhole to the east.
 There are thatched shade awnings, picnic tables and decent toilets.
 There’s also a picnic area next to Olifantsbad waterhole (about 28km south-east of Okaukuejo) that is passable, but it’s not well maintained.
 As for the rest, I prefer to make a quick stop at one of the toilets for the necessary relief, and then return to a waterhole to have our picnic in the vehicle, when we can keep an eye on passing wildlife at the same time.